oceam/sorghum-head/README.md

 # sorghum-head
-This is a support page of paper
+This is a support page of paper published at "Front.
+Plant Science - Technical Advances in Plant Science" as an Original Research.
->Aerial Imagery Analysis—Quantifying Appearance and Number of Sorghum Heads for Applications in Breeding and Agronomy
+>Aerial Imagery Analysis—Quantifying Appearance and Number of Sorghum Heads for Applications in Breeding and Agronomy.
+Wei Guo* ,  Bangyou Zheng,  Andries B Potgieter,  Julien Diot,  Kakeru Watanabe,  Koji Noshita,  David Jordan,  Xuemin Wang, James Waston,  Seishi Ninomiya and  Scott Chapman

 please cite the paper below if you used the dataset provided here.